 After reading six textbooks that were all trying to define African Traditional Religions (ATR), it is possible to conclude that it is impossible to define African Traditional Religions.
 One would have thought that the easiest way to define African Traditional Religion is to say that it is a religion practiced in Africa by African ancestors.
 We could then borrow from the same method to apply in the definition of African Literature as literature by an African about Africans living in Africa or abroad.
+That could not happen because they too are very confused.

 Exploring the Anthills of the Savannah (1987) one easily sees that conflict in which African Diaspora come home and try to redefine themselves in a system they consider corrupt; perhaps genuine and perhaps not.
 This establishes a conflict between man and the society which subsequently invites the wrath of nature.
 Its landscape has made things difficult to coin a proper definition.